CumulusNetworks/docs/content/nvue-reference/Show-Commands/Neighbor-Discovery.md

 ## <h>nv show interface \<interface-id\> ip neighbor-discovery router-advertisement</h>

-Shows router advertisement configuration for an interface, such as the hop limit value advertised in a Router Advertisement message, the maximum amount of time that Router Advertisement messages can exist on the route, the interval at which neighbor solicitation messages retransmit, and if fast transmit mode is on.
+Shows router advertisement configuration for an interface, such as the hop limit value advertised in a router advertisement message, the maximum amount of time that router advertisement messages can exist on the route, the interval at which neighbor solicitation messages retransmit, and if fast transmit mode is on.

 ### Command Syntax